The Spirit of Stillness

 I just got into Birmingham after a long drive north.
 The only sound I hear is the tapping of this keyboard, my grand-kitty playing with a toy in the floor and the air conditioning.
 Thank the Lord for air conditioning, kittens and laptops.
 But for the purposes of this post, I thank Him most for silence.

-As I am re-reading this chapter from Emilie Barnes’, The Spirit of Loveliness,
+I am re-reading this chapter from Emilie Barnes’, The Spirit of Loveliness, The Spirit of Stillness.

 Solitude is for Me

 I am overwhelmed with a sense of gratitude for this book.
 I remember, when my children were little, how very sacred my “quiet times” were.
 Now, no matter what is going on, I am in control of my schedule.
 Famous last words.
-I know, having written that down, all chaos and misery will descend on me like a plaque of locusts.
-However, if you read my post, The Spirit of Loveliness: Femininity, you’ll remember that I mentioned my Sunday naps.
+I know, having written that down, all chaos and misery will descend on me like a plague of locusts.
+However, if you read my post, The Spirit of Loveliness: Godliness, you’ll remember that I mentioned, “A godly woman is one who possesses inner peace and tranquility.”
+That often happens in the midst of solitude.
 Solitude is for me.
 Quiet times are a different type of rest.
 They are a time of learning, meditating, prayer and worship.
 It is time for me and my Father.
 And my rest is in Him.

 Now, I have no idea if you are a believer.
 I pray you are.
 If not, perhaps this little post from an Alabama girl will ignite in you a desire for a quiet time.
 They can literally be the salvation of your soul.
 Now, perhaps you don’t think your soul needs saving, or you may believe but don’t have time for a quiet time, nor think they are necessary.
 I will quote Emilie to make you feel better…